-One could observe revolution in location-based technologies during the last several years.
-The popularity of personal navigation devices as well as mapping services, for example, Google Maps in both internet and mobile versions has made many parts of society used to certain location-based ideas and their utilization.
+One could observe a revolution in location-based technologies during the last several years.
+The popularity of personal navigation devices as well as mapping services, for example, Google Maps in both internet and mobile versions have made many parts of society used to certain location-based ideas and their utilization.

 There are multiple ways in which the LBS (Location Based Services) can be used.
 Below mentioned are key aspects and ways to effectively leverage LBS (Location Based Services) for any business.

 Localized Search: Local search is the use of specialized Internet search engines that allow users to submit geographically constrained searches against a structured database of local business listings.
 Typical local search queries include not only information about “what” the site visitor is searching for (such as keywords, a business category, or the name of a consumer product) but also “where” information, such as a street address, city name, postal code, or geographic coordinates like latitude and longitude.

 City Guides: The increase in the use of mobile phones has made it easier to provide different applications available to the users `on the go’.
 They are designed to be easy to operate.
 All points of interest/tourist places are marked on the map.
 This helps to discover cities in a very individual and unique way.
 With this idea, you can easily find all insights of a city – with GPS and route map to it.

 Location-Based Advertising: Location-based advertising (LBA) is a new form of advertising that integrates mobile advertising with location-based services.
 The technology is used to pinpoint consumers’ location and provide location-specific advertisements on their mobile devices.
 There are two types of location-based services in general: push and pull.
 The push approach is more versatile and in the pull approach, users can directly search for information by entering certain keywords.